Sarahuaro. Our Story.

 La Cocina De Los Niños (Kitchen)

 Carmen has the responsibility of overseeing Sarahuaro’s Children’s Kitchen, feeding 350 children and leading a team of close to 20 volunteer mothers each and every school day.
 Carmen took over the program in 2015 after many years of experience in the hotel and restaurant industry where she received an award of distinction.
-She has lived in Los Cabos for more than 20 years and she says that feeding the children of Sarahuaro brings her a joy that is only rivalled by her experience as a mother to her own children.
+She has lived in Los Cabos for more than 20 years and she says that feeding the children of Sarahuaro brings her a joy that is only rivalled by her experience as a mother to her own child.

 Centros De Desarrollo Para Mujeres (Center)